BREASTFEEDING: 5 MUST-DO’S FOR NEW DADS

 2: Set Up a Special “Breastfeeding Corner”

-Include all the things mum will need while breastfeeding: table, pillows, TV remote, phone charger, water, snacks and her favorite book or Kindle.
+Include all the things mum will need while breastfeeding: table, pillows, TV remote, phone charger, water, snacks and her favourite book or Kindle.
 Make sure they are all within reaching distance.
 She’ll also benefit from nursing pads, muslins, tissues, lanolin and more snacks!
 She’s going to be spending a lot of time there, so make it as comfortable as possible, and ready and waiting for her when she gets back from the hospital.

 Bonus point: Restock water, snacks, nappies etc daily and wash the muslins!